stevenrkeyes/vending_machine/README.md

 Then, install the libraries required for this project from the Pipfile by navigating to the directory and running `pipenv install`.

+Also, download the sounds folder from here: https://drive.google.com/drive/folders/1iIyFk3cRGeQ_gNfsfv_WGZEsHVJ89qZF?usp=sharing

+Extract it and place it as `./sounds/` in your project directory.

 # Usage

 Run `run_vending_machine.bat` or `pipenv run python run_vending_machine.py`